jmsimang/sentiment-analyzer/README.md

 Some background: A sentiment is a measure of how positive or negative something is.
 It can be applied to things such as Amazon reviews, Yelp reviews, hotel reviews, tweets, etc.

-> From course: Natural Language Processing in Python - UDEMY.ORG

 ## About the program
 The python program analyses electronics reviews (messages, emails, etc.) and classifies them as positive or negative, using Logistic Regression.